Brad Pitt And Angelina Jolie Custody Battle: Will Her Mental Health Be An Issue?

 Will Angelina Jolie and Brad Pitt both get a clean bill of mental health?

-[Featured Image by John Shearer/Invision/AP]
+[Featured Image by John Shearer/Invision/AP Images]